ropensci/software-review/.github/ISSUE_TEMPLATE/B-submit-a-presubmission-inquiry.md

 - [ ] Generative AI tools were used to produce some of the material in this submission.

 If so, please describe usage, and include links to any relevant aspects of your repository.
+See [our blog post](https://ropensci.org/blog/2026/02/26/ropensci-ai-policy/) for background.
 (Explicit advice is not yet included in our _Dev Guide_; we are hoping to update very soon, and ask your cooperation and transparency in the meantime.)